ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 11. The program exits

 > #### Helpful Info
 > `yield from` is a magical bit of syntax.
-It's actually syntactic sugar for doing a very specific thing: passing yielded values back up the call stack.
+It's syntactic sugar for doing something specific: passing yielded values back up the call stack.
 >
 > Here's a quick example:
 > ```py